Abortion in Italy: Abortion incidence

-Law n.
-194
+Legislation

 Historical background

 Before the approval of the law, in 1978, abortion was considered to be a crime against the integrity and the bloodline, as stated in the Criminal Code book 2 Title X.

 In particular, Article 546 prohibited all types of abortions, with penalties of 2–5 years in prison.
 The only exception was so-called state of necessity, which entails a current and imminent danger to the woman.

 The turning point for the abortion debate was decision number 27 of the Italian Constitutional Court on 18 February 1975 that stated that Article 546 is unconstitutional.
 Indeed, the Court ruled that Article 546 was contradicted by Article 31 of the Italian Constitution, which "protects maternity, infancy and youth, promoting the institutions necessary thereto".
 Moreover, Article 546 was found to be precluded by Article 32 of the Constitution, which specified that the Republic safeguards health as a fundamental right of the individual.

 The Italian magazine Panorama, in 1974, found out that a significant number of illegal abortions were performed every year, and it suggested that all women had either had an abortion or knew a friend who had one.